The Aarcomm Trident: The Hardest Working Industrial Device Frontlit by Azumo

 Azumo frontlit reflective displays offer some essential key benefits that Aarcomm needed for the Trident.

 - Minimal power draw — Azumo cut down on power draw drastically.
 With the new battery savings, the Trident has a 125-hour battery life.

 - Sunlight readability — Users didn’t have to struggle to read in bright outdoor settings, and the single LED helped with low light readability.

 - Space savings — The thin front light panel took up a lot less space than the backlit LCD, allowing for more ruggedized parts and protection, and a slimmer profile.

 - Ease of use — The Trident is programmable, and adaptable, thanks to the dual displays that work in any conditions.

 Aarcomm’s Trident Radio Remote Controls in action.

-Thanks in part to the FLEx FLP, the Trident is relatively simple and easy to fix.
+Thanks in part to the Azumo FLP, the Trident is relatively simple and easy to fix.
 Aarcomm is already working to include more components in the device since the front light panel allows more interior room.
-With collaboration, FLEx and Aarcomm have made a durable device even stronger and more rugged.
+With collaboration, Azumo and Aarcomm have made a durable device even stronger and more rugged.

 How can Azumo innovate for you?